Caring For Your Fish & Water Parameters

 Step 3: Wait 10 minutes and add another mug of water from the tank into the bag.

-Helping your fish get used to your aquarium is important if your fish are going to remain healthy through this critical period of transition.
+Step 4: Helping your fish get used to your aquarium is important if your fish are going to remain healthy through this critical period of transition.
 Fish don’t like surprises.
 They do not react well to rapid changes in temperature, handling or rapid movements.
 Always make sure you handle them gently and allow them sufficient time to get used to new surroundings.

 Do not try to add too many fish to a tank too quickly, especially to a new tank.
 This will result in an extremely high level of ammonia and nitrite in your tank that may kill your fish.